Gardens

 Garden

-Designed and built by Theodore Klein as a garden for dwarf conifers, this garden was completely transformed into an alpine styled rock garden and offers a wide diversity of plants from around the globe.
+Originally designed and built by Theodore Klein as a garden for dwarf conifers, this unique rock garden and offers a wide diversity of plants from around the globe, including a trial of species tulips.
+Succulents, grasses, and sedum delight visitors year-round.

 Walled